esphome/esphome-docs/guides/configuration-types.rst

 used as `templates`, allowing complex or repetitive configurations to be stored in a package file and then incorporated into the configuration more than once.
+Additionally packages could contain a ``defaults`` block which provides subsitutions for variables not provided by the ``!include`` block.

 As an example, if the configuration needed to support three garage doors using the ``gpio`` switch platform and the ``time_based`` cover